 “The number of creative and well-developed projects presented at the event amazed us.
 Some of the teams managed not only to develop a concept but also to build a prototype and a website for the solution.
 If we had the opportunity to choose more winners, we would definitely send at least ten projects to the international committee”, says Kristina Kruhinskaya at ITMO University in St Petersburg.

 In Nairobi, Kenya, Professor Robert Gateru and his team was coordinating their local edition of DigiEduHack:

 “The participants enjoyed the event deeply and expressed gratitude for the opportunity to participate in shaping their learning experience.
 Most of them have started the processes of developing their ideas further towards commercialization and intellectual property protection.”

 DigiEduHack does not end here – instead it gets even more exciting.
 The DigiEduHack Steering Committee & European Commission have now selected 10 finalists among the local winners to compete for the Global Award.
-By voting for their favorites, the general public will get the chance to decide which winning teams will get 5,000 euros to implement their ideas and be recognized as Digital Education Ambassadors.
+By voting for their favourites, the general public will get the chance to decide which winning teams will get 5,000 euros to implement their ideas and be recognized as Digital Education Ambassadors.

 The finalist representing Aalto University are Booklistics - Your Reading Mentor and Think Playfully through 3D learning - remember to cast your vote by 23 November!

 Check out the 130 solutions here